deignacio/the-game-bot/README.md

 	std-dev: 0.0
 ```

-Run quiet, 10000 iterations, 2 players, using bot 1 (trivial fork of naive bot), dumping tens, score, and turns with extra cards into a csv
+Run quiet, 10000 iterations, 2 players, using strategy 1 (trivial fork of naive), dumping tens, score, and turns with extra cards into a csv
 ```
-% ./bin/the_game_bot -q -i:10000 -n:2 -b:1 -c:./output/data.csv
+% ./bin/the_game_bot -q -i:10000 -n:2 -s:1 -c:./output/data.csv
 Welcome to The Game Bot
 Games run: 10000
 Wins: 192 (1.92%)